Welcome to Reception Class.

 Here is a guide for you when deciding what to bring in for Show and Tell on a Monday.
 Please send in one item only -

-For more detailed information about our learning this half term, please see our class newsletter which will be on this page after the half term holiday.
+For more detailed information about our learning this half term, please see our class newsletter at the bottom of this page.

 Key picture books we will be reading: